Here's my guide to low carb milk alternatives, including carbohydrate counts and best uses! A handy list for anyone starting a keto or low carb diet.

-Water might seem light an odd alternative but when you need to add bulk and liquid to a sauce, it can work!
-Oh, and just in case you’re looking for condensed milk, check out this low carb condensed milk recipe from All Day I Dream About Food!
+Water might seem like an odd alternative but when you need to add bulk and liquid to a sauce, it can work!
+Oh, and just in case you're looking for condensed milk, check out this low carb condensed milk recipe from All Day I Dream About Food!

 How you use these substitutes is really a matter of personal preference.
 For example, some people like almond milk in their coffee or tea – for others it doesn't work at all!

 Do you have a favorite low carb milk alternative?
 Let me know in the comments!

 Main milk photo by Kim Gorga on Unsplash

 Pouring cream photo by Nathan Dumlao on Unsplash

 Monday 9th of May 2022

 If you send out emails on any alternative keto recipes or choices, very interested.
 I am on keto but have many food allergies.